This Semi-Permanent Hair Treatment Gave Me The Perfect Air Dry In 85% Humidity

 Advertisement

-With Kerasilk, the goal was to be able to air dry my hair in the summer to bring out its natural wave but almost deflate the excess body so it falls a little smoother without product or a blowout.
-According to Sal McKinzie, Education Development Trainer at Kao Salon, this is possible.
+With Kerasilk, the goal was to be able to air dry my hair in the summer to bring out its natural wave but almost deflate the excess body so it falls a little smoother without product or a blow-dry.
+According to Sal McKinzie, education development trainer at Kao Salon, this is possible.
 “The Refinement service removes the frizz and will combat humidity but does not alter the natural curl pattern of the hair,” he explains.

 The whole Kerasilk Refinement application process takes 3 to 4 hours from start to finish.
 The hair goes from wet to dry three times.
-First, there’s a clarifying shampoo, then the hair gets rough dried with a blow dryer.
+First, there’s a clarifying shampoo, then the hair gets rough dried with a hairdryer.
 The Kerasilk treatment is applied onto dry hair and sits for 15 minutes.
-The treatment is then rinsed out and the hair gets blow dried again, then flat ironed to seal it in.
-Following the flat iron, there’s a third rinse and a neutralizing serum is applied to the hair.
-From there it can be blown out, air dried, or diffused for curl, however you want to walk out of the salon — as in, it doesn’t have to be flattened straight like it’s 2015.
+The treatment is then rinsed out and the hair gets blow-dried again, then straightened to seal it in.
+Following the straightening, there’s a third rinse and a neutralising serum is applied to the hair.
+From there it can be blown out, air-dried, or diffused for curl, however you want to walk out of the salon — as in, it doesn’t have to be flattened straight like it’s 2015.

 What hair types can use Kerasilk?

-The Kerasilk treatment is compatible across hair textures because it’s customizable.
-“There are two services that you can discuss with your stylist to achieve the results you’re looking for,” says McKinzie.
+The Kerasilk treatment is compatible across hair textures because it’s customisable.
+“There are two services that you can discuss with your stylist to achieve the results you’re looking for,” says Sal.

 Advertisement

 The Refinement is a better option for anyone committed to maintaining the full integrity of their hair’s natural texture.
-According to McKinzie, the Refinement offers “minimal curl reduction” but “maximum frizz control.”
-However, if you have 4C hair, both treatments will work to minimize frizz without relaxing the tightness of the curl.
-“This is not going to make your hair straight,” Malarkey clarifies.
+According to Sal, the Refinement offers “minimal curl reduction” but “maximum frizz control.”
+However, if you have 4C hair, both treatments will work to minimise frizz without relaxing the tightness of the curl.
+“This is not going to make your hair straight,” Clare clarifies.
 “If that’s what you’re looking for, this isn’t necessarily the treatment for you.”

 How much does a Kerasilk treatment cost?

-At Voe Studios in Brooklyn, the Kerasilk treatment costs $395 and should last between five and six months.
-(You can use the salon finder to price check your local salon.)
+At Voe Studios in Brooklyn, the Kerasilk treatment costs $395 (approximately £316) and should last between five and six months.
+Happily, a handful of salons in the UK also offer the Kerasilk treatment, such as Figaro London, Tila Studio and Hare & Bone.
+Prices vary, but at Hare & Bone, the treatment starts at £60 per hour.
 As for the worth-it factor, it all depends on your hair goals.
 For me, this treatment did exactly what I hoped it would.
 My hair is smoother, not so much in texture as in the way it doesn't puff up in the presence of humidity.
-I recently put it to the test in 85% humidity and the air dry was literally a breeze (like, wind in my hair).
+I recently put it to the test in 85% humidity and the air-dry was literally a breeze (like, wind in my hair).
 Styling in general is less of a pain because another fringe benefit of the treatment is that it speeds up blow dry time (in my case, cutting it in half).

 How do you maintain the results of a Kerasilk treatment?

-As for aftercare, I was told to use sulfate-free shampoo and conditioner because sulfates can strip the treatment faster.
-Another good tip heading into summer: Malarkey says it's important to rinse your hair with fresh water before dipping into chlorine or salt water, to create a barrier between the hair and potentially corrosive chemicals.
+As for aftercare, I was told to use sulphate-free shampoo and conditioner because sulphates can strip the treatment faster.
+Another good tip heading into summer: Clare says it's important to rinse your hair with fresh water before dipping into chlorine or salt water, to create a barrier between the hair and potentially corrosive chemicals.
 Ideally, you’d keep your hair out of hard water altogether.

 Are there more affordable alternatives to a Kerasilk treatment?

-When I asked Malarkey about alternatives to a Kerasilk treatment, she said there's not an at-home dupe.
+When I asked Clare about alternatives to a Kerasilk treatment, she said there's not an at-home dupe.
 She does not recommend using any at-home keratin systems because it's tricky to get precise results on your own and you risk potential protein buildup in your hair, which can lead to breakage.
 However, treating your hair with a clear gloss would have a similar, though much more temporary result.
-The in-salon cost for a gloss is usually around $100.
-"If you can't afford an in-salon Kerasilk treatment, I'd recommend a clear gloss," Malarkey says.
+The in-salon cost for a gloss typically starts at around £50.
+"If you can't afford an in-salon Kerasilk treatment, I'd recommend a clear gloss," Clare says.
 "That would be the super, super light version of this."